CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ...
 ```

-In case of the static GoogleMaps framework, it is necessary to copy its bundle towards the app as there the GoogleMaps binary is looking for its resources like translations, images and so on.
+In case of the static `GoogleMaps` framework, it is necessary to copy its bundle towards the app because it is there that the `GoogleMaps` binary is looking for its resources (translations, images, and so on).

 ## Examining library

 Let us have a look at some of the commands that comes in handy when solving some problems when it comes to compiler errors or receiving compiled closed source dynamic framework or a static library.
 To give it a quick start let's have a look at a binary we all know very well; UIKit.
 The path to the UIKit.framework is: `/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Library/Developer/CoreSimulator/Profiles/Runtimes/iOS.simruntime/Contents/Resources/RuntimeRoot/System/Library/Frameworks/UIKit.framework`

 Apple ships various different tools for exploring compiled libraries and frameworks.
-On the UIKit framework, I will demonstrate only essential commands that I find useful quite often.
+On the UIKit framework, I will demonstrate only essential commands that I often find quite useful.

 ### Mach-O file format

 Before we start, it is crucial to know what we are going to be exploring.
 In the Apple ecosystem, the file format of any binary is called Mach-O (Mach object).
 Mach-O has a pre-defined structure starting with Mach-O header, following by segments, sections, load commands and so on.

-Since you are surely a curious reader, you are now having tons of questions about where it all comes from.
+Since you are surely a curious reader, by now you have many questions about where it all comes from.
 The answer to that is quite simple.
-Since it is all part of the system you can open up Xcode and look for a file in a global path `/usr/include/mach-o/loader.h`.
+Since it is all part of the system, you can open up Xcode and look for a file in a global path `/usr/include/mach-o/loader.h`.
 In the `loader.h` file for example the Mach-O header struct is defined.

 ```c++
 /*